-Currently child care is allowed as an outright permitted use in residential zones if it occurs in a residential dwelling unit and twelve or fewer people are present at any one time.
+Currently child care is allowed as an outright permitted use in residential dwelling unit and twelve or fewer people are present at any one time.
 In all other scenarios it is a conditional use process.

 Recently the provision of available child care has emerged as a barrier for parents to work, and for employers to access necessary workforce.
 With the pandemic it has become an even more significant barrier for women to be in the workforce.